baratgabor/ProcessUtils32/README.md

 ## ProcessUtils32

-Simple utility class that uses various PInvoke functions to read information from the virtual address space of other running processes. **Compatible only with 32 bit processes.**
+Simple utility class that uses various PInvoke functions to read information from the virtual address space of other processes.

+**Compatible only with 32 bit processes.
+NOTE that all methods are public, but the majority of them don't do bitness checks.**

 Main features:
 - Getting the address of the **ThreadStack0** symbol used by CheatEngine